algrshn/traffic-signs/README.md

 https://drive.google.com/file/d/1TLnL1RY16N4uWlLTEGMqkU6ppiPlZqd8/view?usp=sharing
 ```

+Extract the tar.gz and place the resulting folder sample_results in saved_models/

 #### Check train accuracy

 To check train accuracy of the trained model you need to run the script check_train_accuracy.py.
 Here is an example: